norc-heal/heal-data-pkg-guide/docs/submit/index.md

-Once you have finished preparing your data package locally, you will need to prepare your data package for submission to a repository, by creating a "shareable data package" or packages.
+Once you have finished creating your data package locally, you will need to prepare your data package for submission to a repository, by creating a "shareable data package" or packages.
 A shareable data package includes the subset of study files that you intend to share, while excluding study files that you do NOT intend to share.

 There are several different "flavors" or types of shareable data package that allow you to share study files in different ways (e.g. open access, managed access, right away, under embargo until a specific date, etc.), and if you want to share different sets of study files in different ways, you may want to create more than one shareable data package of different flavors to accomplish this easily.

-This section will walk through the different ways you may want to share your data and why you might want to share your data in different ways, the flavors or types of shareable data packages that allow you to share in different ways, how to determine which study files should go into your shareable data package depending upon the flavor or type of your shareable data package, and how to finalize your shareable data package or packages for submission to a data repository.
+This section will walk through the different ways you may want to share your data, why you might want to share your data in different ways, the flavors or types of shareable data packages that allow you to share in different ways, how to determine which study files should go into your shareable data package depending upon the flavor or type of your shareable data package you're creating, and how to finalize your shareable data package or packages for submission to a data repository.

-If you already know what flavor of shareable data package you want to create, and whether you will create more than shareable data package, use these links to head directly to step-by-step instruction for how to create each flavor of shareable data package:
+If you already know what flavor of shareable data package you want to create, and whether you will create more than one shareable data package, use these links to head directly to step-by-step instructions for how to create each flavor of shareable data package:

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px;">